itzTedx/sphere-it/docs/file-structure.md

 ### App Router (`src/app/`)

-The application uses Next.js 16 App Router for file-based routing:
+The application uses Next.js 16 App Router for file-based routing.
+This means:
+- **File-based Routing**: The URL structure is determined by the file and folder structure
+- **Automatic Routing**: Next.js automatically creates routes based on your file structure
+- **Server Components**: By default, components render on the server for better performance
+- **Client Components**: Components that need browser features are marked with `'use client'`

 ```
 src/app/